Employee rights calling in sick: What you must know

-If you stay home, you’ve got another stress-inducing decision; how do you call in sick, and what do you say?
+If you stay home, you’ve got another stress-inducing decision: how do you call in sick, and what do you say?
 Not only that, but what will your boss think about you taking off a day, and what about all the work you’ll miss?
-Calling in sick can certainly cause a lot of stress, which is something that you don’t need when attempting to recover from an illness.
+Calling in sick can cause a lot of stress, which you don’t need when attempting to recover from an illness.

 That’s why I’m here to dispel all the frequently asked questions surrounding employee rights calling in sick.